 Frequently Asked Questions

-Is it safe to put eyeliner on my waterline every day?
+Is it safe to apply eyeliner to my waterline every day?

-It can be safe to apply eyeliner to your waterline daily, provided you use an ophthalmologist-tested, hypoallergenic product and maintain strict hygiene.
-Always remove it thoroughly before bed to prevent irritation or infections.
+Yes, it can be safe to apply eyeliner to your waterline daily if you use an ophthalmologist-tested, hypoallergenic product and maintain strict hygiene.
+Always remove the eyeliner thoroughly before bed to prevent irritation or infections.

-How can I prevent my waterline eyeliner from smudging?
+How can I prevent my waterline eyeliner from smudging or fading?

-To prevent smudging, use a high-quality waterproof and smudge-proof eye pencil.
+To prevent smudging, use a high-quality waterproof and smudge-proof eye pencil specifically designed for the waterline.
 You can also gently blot your waterline dry before application and, with extreme caution, lightly set the liner with a matching eyeshadow using a tiny brush.

 Kohl pencils are traditionally known for their very soft, intensely pigmented, and blendable formulas, often used to create smoky looks.
 Regular eye pencils can vary more in texture and finish, but modern gel pencils often combine the creaminess of kohl with superior staying power and precision for the waterline.

-Can I use liquid eyeliner on my waterline?
+Can liquid eyeliner be used safely on the waterline?

 It is generally not recommended to use liquid eyeliner on your waterline.
 Liquid formulas can be too thin and may seep into your eyes, causing irritation.
 They also tend to lack the long-lasting, smudge-proof properties needed for the moist waterline area.